 New Operation Schedule B - Wisconsin IRP Application - form MV2854

-Instead of an IRP registration, a 72-hour trip permit can be purchased from a permitting service or self issued.
+Instead of an IRP registration, a 72-hour trip permit can be purchased online, or from a permitting service.
 See trip permits.

 The WisCRS IRP and IFTA online application is here; sign up today.
 Many Wisconsin carriers have discovered the benefits –join them!